Methods of Disseminating Consumer Information

 Please see our International Relations department for any questions pertaining to immunizations.

 Establishing and Maintaining an Information Security Program

-Information can be found in the LAFS Course Catalog.
+Information can be found in the LAFS Academic Catalog.

-Information is available in the Course Catalog and enrollment packet provided prior to the start of class.
+Information is available in the Academic Catalog and enrollment packet provided prior to the start of class.

 View additional institutional information with College Navigator.

 Constitution Day became a national observance in 2004, when Senator Robert Byrd lobbied for a bill designating September 17 as the day for citizens to commemorate the signing of the U.S. Constitution and learn more about our founding document.
 Senator Byrd once said, “Our ideals of freedom, set forth and realized in our Constitution, are our greatest export to the world.”
 He added the Constitution Day clause to his 2004 federal spending bill because he believed that all citizens should know about their rights as outlined in the Constitution.
 This clause mandates the teaching of the Constitution in schools that receive federal funds, as well as federal agencies.

 On September 17, 1787, the Founding Fathers signed the most influential document in American history: the United States Constitution.
 This document established the framework of our government and the rights and freedoms that “We the People” enjoy today.